Explore Melbourne for Free: The Best Free Walking Tours

 Meeting Point

-The Historical Architecture Tour typically starts at the State Library of Victoria, a magnificent building on Swanston Street.
+The Historical Architecture Tour is usually initiated at the State Library of Victoria situated on Swanston Street.

 4. Shrine of Remembrance Tour